davidhalter/depl/docs/docs/web-frameworks.rst

 General Web Options & SSL
 -------------------------

+All are web frameworks (at least until now) are using nginx as a reverse proxy.
+This makes it possible to use a multitude of ports and frameworks on the same server.

 There's a general set of web options, basically every web host has these options (read the grammar_ file!!!):